 Taking a closer look at retail

-Sectors which have seen their revenue more than double during this period of social distancing are Toys/Games (423%), Gifts (276%), Books/Film (270%), Tobacco/Vaping (252%), Food/Drink (219%) and Home/Garden (216%).
+Sectors which have seen their revenue and online retail sales more than double during this period of social distancing are Toys/Games (448%), Gifts (459%), Books/Film (237%), Tobacco/Vaping (265%), Food/Drink (211%) and Home/Garden (215%).
 Each of these industries has been naturally suited to supporting #stayhomesavelives, which has seen them perform very well due to high demand during this time.

 Does the impact on revenue differ by geography?

-For most areas of the world, online spending has increased.
-This increase has been higher in areas like the Nordics where average revenue has been at 167%.
-Even at its lowest during a decrease for a period throughout April, the Nordics still saw higher revenue than other regions of the world.
+For most areas of the world, online shopping and spending has increased.
+This increase has been higher in areas like the Nordics where average revenue has been at 166%.

-The rest of Europe, which initially saw revenue grow, followed by a decline and then returning to an increase in the last week of April, has seen an average of 103% of normal revenue.
+The rest of Europe, which initially saw revenue grow, followed by a decline and then returning to an increase from the end of April to the end of May.
+The region has seen an average of 115% of normal revenue.

-North America, which throughout March saw revenue decrease to as low as 92%, has throughout April seen it grow steadily to 150%, with the average throughout the whole of March and April being 114%.
+North America, which throughout March saw revenue decrease to as low as 92%, has throughout April and May seen it grow steadily to 172%, with the average throughout the whole analyzed period being 126%.

-The impact upon revenue for the rest of the World has varied more, but on average has increased to about 130% of what it was at the beginning of March.
+The impact upon revenue for the rest of the World has varied more, but on average has increased to about 158% of normal sales.